Copyright Registration

 Categories of Copyright Registration

-As per The Copyrights Act of 1957, there are six (6) categories in which you can get copyright registration:
+Copyright protection covers a wide range of works, including written texts, sound recordings, and visual art, while aesthetic product designs can also be safeguarded through design registration.
+As per the Copyright Act of 1957, there are six (6) categories in which you can get copyright registration:

 Copyright Board

-The Copyright Board is a quasi-judicial body that was formed under Section 11 of the Copyright Act, 1957, to adjudicate disputes pertaining to copyright registration, grant copyright licenses to published and unpublished work, assignment of copyright, grant the Registrar of Copyrights about the application of copyright or on behalf of the issue raised by any aggrieved person.
+The Copyright Board is a quasi-judicial body that was formed under Section 11 of the Copyright Act, 1957, to adjudicate disputes pertaining to copyright registration, grant copyright licenses to published and unpublished work, assign copyright, and grant the Registrar of Copyrights about the application of copyright or on behalf of the issue raised by any aggrieved person.

 Copyright Infringement